 The issue with canoes is that you are far more exposed than with a kayak.
 While remaining dry is easier in a canoe than with a kayak, partly because you sit higher, protecting your gear from the elements is not possible, especially if it is raining.

 Canoes are also heavy and not at all easy to transport.
 There are inflatable canoe options, but they aren’t well known and perform vastly different from a regular canoe.

 A lot more energy will be required to reach high speeds with a canoe, and not just because you have one less single-bladed paddle.
 Recreational canoes are wider and heavier than a kayak.

 A kayak can go much faster and much quicker than a canoe.
 Less effort is required of you to reach top speed, and you can forget about having to worry about taking alternate strokes on alternate sides.

-Kayaks are also easier to transport and carry.
+Recreational kayaks are also easier to transport and carry.
 There are plenty of inflatable options that are a solid pick-up, and any extra gear you bring along can be kept in dry storage.
 A highly underrated feature.

 The biggest difference is that the seating is much more comfortable.
 You get to have your legs extended.
 A kayak is also much more maneuverable than a canoe.

 The Disadvantages of a Kayak

 Kayaks are awesome, but my main issue with them is that you will get wet.
 You can’t just have a calm outing and expect to remain dry.
 You sit too low, and the kayak is too low into the water itself for this to be a real possibility.